Panas Karampampas: Current work

-He currently researches Intangible Cultural Heritage policies and global governance.
-His work has been published in peer-reviewed journals including Social Anthropology/Anthropologie Sociale, the International Journal of Heritage Studies, and the Journal of Youth Studies.
-He co-edited Collaborative Intimacies: Anthropologies of Sound and Movement (Berghahn, February 2017), and edited the volume Intangible Cultural Heritage in times of economic “crisis”: Marketisation and Resilience (Hellenic Ministry of Culture and Sports Press, 2023), available open access in Greek.
+He researches Intangible Cultural Heritage policy and global governance.
+His work has appeared in peer-reviewed journals including Social Anthropology/Anthropologie Sociale, the International Journal of Heritage Studies, and the Journal of Youth Studies.
+He co-edited Collaborative Intimacies: Anthropologies of Sound and Movement (Berghahn, 2017) and edited Intangible Cultural Heritage in times of economic “crisis”: Marketisation and Resilience (Hellenic Ministry of Culture and Sports Press, 2023), published open access in Greek.
+He also conducts sustained research in the Anthropology of Dance.

 Scholarly Memberships and Leadership

 From 2025 to 2026, he was elected to the Executive Board of the European Association of Social Anthropologists (EASA).
 From 2018 to 2024, he co-convened the EASA Mediterraneanist Network (MedNet), and since 2022 he has co-convened the EASA Europeanist Network.
 He was also nominated and elected as a Founding Board Member of the Association of Social Anthropologists of Greece.
-Moreover, he is part of the Editorial Board of the Social Anthropology/Anthropologie Sociale Journal.
+Moreover, he is part of the Editorial Board of the Social Anthropology/Anthropologie Sociale Journal and Editor of Anthropological Journal of European Cultures (AJEC).

 He also holds an Advanced European Scientific Diver certification, recognized under EU Directive 2005/36/EC and certified by the UK Scientific Diving Supervisory Committee, allowing him to lead scientific diving projects across the EEA.